-There is probably no higher pinnacle of praise to the glorious grace of God than the first few chapters of Ephesians and there is possibly no more staggering truth for believers than to be accepted in the Beloved.
-"Blessed be the God and Father of our Lord Jesus Christ, Who hath blessed us with all spiritual blessings in heavenly places in Christ".
+There is probably no higher pinnacle of praise to the glorious grace of God than the first few chapters of Ephesians, and there is possibly no more staggering truth for believers than to be accepted in the Beloved: "Blessed be the God and Father of our Lord Jesus Christ, Who hath blessed us with all spiritual blessings in heavenly places in Christ."

-What astonishing truths are bound within its pages!
+What astonishing truths are bound within its pages.
 He chose us before the foundation of the world, that we should be holy and without blame before him in love.
-According to His favour, foreordained that He would adopt us through Jesus Christ for Himself.
-We have redemption through the blood of Christ and the forgiveness of our trespasses, according to the riches of His grace, which He lavished on us with all wisdom and understanding.
+According to His favour, He foreordained that He would adopt us through Jesus Christ for Himself.
+We have redemption through the blood of Christ and the forgiveness of our trespasses, according to the riches of His grace which He lavished on us with all wisdom and understanding.
 He also made known to us the mystery of His will and has made us accepted in the Beloved.

 WOW!
-No matter what you have said or done you are accepted in the Beloved.
+No matter what you have said or done, you are accepted in the Beloved.
 No matter what sins you have committed or will commit in the future, you are accepted in the Beloved.
 No matter how gross your life was you remain accepted in Him and even if you stray far from God, He still accepts you in Christ.

 If you have trusted in Jesus as Saviour you are born again and accepted in Him.
 If you have been born from above, by grace through faith in Christ Jesus our Lord, these precious verses are written for your edification.
-Some Christians say that our great salvation, and God's gracious acceptance of us, is too easy and encourages believers into licentious living and a careless attitude, but I suggest to you that as a believer grows and matures in the faith and starts to see the incredible, glorious grace of God and the staggering truth that is outlined in the first few chapters of Ephesians, it will open your eyes to that amazing love of the Father and compel you to glorify His holy name.
+Some Christians say that our great salvation and God's gracious acceptance of us is too easy, and encourages believers into licentious living and a careless attitude, but I suggest to you that as a believer grows and matures in the faith and starts to see the incredible, glorious grace of God and the staggering truth that is outlined in the first few chapters of Ephesians, it will open your eyes to that amazing love of the Father and compel you to glorify His holy name.